wallacekelly-da/daml-public-demos/README.md

 This demo will enable you to:

 * Experiment with various auth-related Canton configuration options.
-* Experiment with user access tokens and Canton User Management.
+* Experiment with the relationship between JWT tokens and Canton User Management.
-* Examine the response of the Ledger API endpoints with various JWT claims.
+* Examine the response of the Ledger API endpoints with and without various JWT claims.
 * Test JWT-dependent scripts in a local environment.
 * Build JWT-dependent, automated integration tests.